Libya War Leaves Thousands Homeless In Tripoli - UrduPoint

 For some, the high rises in Tarik al-Sekka were "a gift from heaven", since the alternative was living in the street.

-But "we live like animals -- without running water, electricity, or even sewage," said Mohammed, a mother of seven.
+But "we live like animals -- without running water, electricity, or even sewerage," said Mohammed, a mother of seven.

 Her youngest son is sick with a chronic respiratory illness.
 "The dust will kill him," Mohammed despaired.